 As a prerequisite of this course we are required to verify with Nursys that you have a current and unencumbered practical nurse license in New Hampshire or a current and unencumbered multi-state LPN license issued by a compact state.
-Please email support@pedagogyeducation.com and provide us your legal name on the license and license number.
+Please email support@pedagogyeducation.com and provide us your legal name, license number, and state in which you are licensed.
 Upon verification of your license status as unencumbered, you may proceed with the purchase of this course.

-The New Hampshire IV Therapy Education curriculum has been designed to fulfill the New Hampshire Board of Nursing’s education components required for the Licensed Practical Nurse to practice infusion therapy.
 The New Hampshire Board of Nursing has delineated very specific content to be included in the LPN infusion education curriculum and specifics may be viewed in the New Hampshire BON Organizational Rules, Chapter 604.07 Curriculum.
-This comprehensive online education program meets the New Hampshire Board of Nursing IV Therapy requirements for LPN’s, as well as, provides an excellent refresher course for the Registered Nurse or as a primer for new RN’s.
+This comprehensive online education program meets the New Hampshire Board of Nursing IV Therapy requirements for LPNs, as well as provides an excellent refresher course for the Registered Nurse or as a primer for new RNs.
 The New Hampshire BON Organizational Rules, in Chapter 604.08 Participants, lists additional criteria for intravenous therapy course participants.
+This online IV therapy course is based on the current best practices as defined by the Infusion Nurses Society and other governing agencies such as the CDC and FDA.

 Have questions?
 Check out our FAQs page and our page, How Online IV Certification Works.
 If you need to purchase IV education for your staff, see our Learning Management System page for more information and instructions on how to get started.